Below are answers to some of the most frequently asked questions we get from hunters interested in an African hunting safari.

 WHAT DO I NEED TO BRING WITH ME ON AN AFRICAN SAFARI WITH BIG GAME HUNTING ADVENTURES?

-Please visit our recommended packing list page for a detailed breakdown of the gear we recommend you bring on hunts with us in South Africa and Mozambique.
+Please visit our recommended packing list page for a detailed breakdown of the gear we recommend you bring on hunts with us in South Africa.

 WHAT CALIBER RIFLE SHOULD I BRING?

 Plan on bringing at least 40-60 rounds of ammunition when hunting plains game.
 The Nosler Partition, Swift A-Frame, Trophy Bonded Bear Claw, and the Barnes TSX (or TTSX) are all great bullet choices.